 How to Observe National Mammography Day

-If you've been procrastinating out of fear (or simply denial that you actually ARE 40), make that appointment on October 19 because that mammography just could save your life.
+If you've been procrastinating out of fear (or simply denial that you actually are 40), set aside time to make that appointment on October 18.
 Keep in mind that out of every 1,000 women who get screened, about 100 are asked to do another mammography or allow ultra sound imagery.
-Twenty women will be referred for a biopsy and only five are diagnosed with breast cancer.
-Even with an abnormal mammogram, there may not be cancer detected so take the plunge and make your appointment on National Mammography Day.
+20 women will be referred for a biopsy and only five are diagnosed with breast cancer.
+Even with an abnormal mammogram, there's a high chance cancer has not been detected.

 Do a breast self-exam

-Now's the time to renew your commitment to do monthly breast self-exams.
+Now's the time to renew your commitment to monthly self-exams.
 Call your doctor or nurse practitioner for an appointment to show you the correct way to do one.
-You can also do an online search for pictures or infographics that can walk you through the process.
+You can also do an online search for pictures or infographics that will walk you through the process.
 After all, it's your body — show it some love.

 Wear some pink

-Pink is the official color of breast cancer awareness including observing National Mammography Day.
-Proudly wear your pink ribbon or wrap a tree with a pink ribbon in honor of a friend or loved one.
+Pink is the official color of breast cancer awareness, which includes National Mammography Day.
+Proudly wear your pink ribbon in honor of a friend, loved one, or in awareness for breast cancer in general.
 It may seem like a little thing, but for breast cancer survivors, it means they're not alone in their struggle.

 5 Things You May Not Know About Breast Cancer